Skip to content

 • Interleaving — None / P-S-P / S-P-S / Full (integer 0–3)

-For transformer topologies (flyback, forward), N2 is not optimized directly — it is derived from the turns ratio constraint N2=round(N1Vout/(VinD))N_2 = \text{round}(N_1 \cdot V_{out} / (V_{in} \cdot D)).
-This is physically correct and reduces the search space.
+For transformer topologies like flyback and forward, N2 isn't optimized directly.
+It's derived from the turns ratio constraint: N2=round(N1Vout/(VinD))N_2 = \text{round}(N_1 \cdot V_{out} / (V_{in} \cdot D)).
+This is physically correct and reduces the search space, which helps convergence.

-With 200 individuals and 150 generations (free tier), the optimizer performs approximately 120,000–150,000 evaluations.
+With 200 individuals and 150 generations on the free tier, the optimizer performs approximately 120,000–150,000 evaluations.
 On the Fargate worker, this completes in roughly 20–40 seconds.
+Fast enough to iterate during a design review.

 Physics Models

 The fitness function chains four physics models in sequence for each candidate.
+Let's walk through them.

 Core loss — Steinmetz equation: